 Screen contrast should be modifiable, or a filter could be used to reduce glare.

-Where an online test is not possible, there are paper-based alternatives to the CSVT and CSNT.
+Where an online test is not possible, there are paper-based alternatives to the Verbal Test and Numerical Test.
 These must be taken in a supervised session, which the recruiter will organise.

 Possible adjustments might include: